 3. Report all inaccuracies to the credit bureau immediately.

 Fortunately, you have more control over your credit score than you may have thought.
 With a little discipline, you can manage your credit wisely.
 Simply put, live within your means.
-A small sacrifice today will lead to a lifetime of financial freedom.
+A small sacrifice today can lead to a lifetime of financial freedom.